-GoldFire Studios got its roots in 2002 when 13 year-old James Simpson, current CEO of GoldFire Studios, had just gotten a home computer.
-He was fascinated by the vast potential of the web, and began teaching himself programming, design and business tactics before selling his first game, a virtual pet game titled Venetopia, at the age of 14.
+GoldFire Studios got its roots in 2002 when then 13-year old founder, James Simpson, first got a home computer.
+He was fascinated by the vast potential of the web, and over summer break began teaching himself programming, design and business tactics before selling his first game, a virtual pet game called Venetopia, at the age of fourteen.

 Development on entertainment-related websites continued through high school, building a close community of gamers along the way.
-Some of the more notable developments include Apex Web Gaming (one of the largest game directories at the time), Eternal Kingdoms (browser game acquired by Bored.com), NexGenWars (live game console sales counter, helped to fuel the fanboy wars and generated world-wide press coverage) and countless others.
+Some of the more notable developments include Apex Web Gaming (one of the largest web game directories of the 2000's), Eternal Kingdoms (browser game acquired by Bored.com), NexGenWars (live game console sales counter, helped to fuel the fanboy wars and generated world-wide press coverage), PokerRPG (the first poker role-playing game) and countless others.

-It wasn't until the summer of 2008, after the successful launch of PokerRPG, that GoldFire Studios was officially founded and incorporated.
+GoldFire Studios was officially founded and incorporated in the summer of 2008, after the successful launch of PokerRPG.
 Around this same time, while James was attending the University of Oklahoma, work began on the second major game release under the GoldFire Studios name: BC Wars, the prehistoric MMORPG.